tiffanyb/tiffanyb.github.io/courses/cse545/assignment1.md

    You can repeatly edit your form.
 We score by your last edits.

-## Question?
+## Questions?

-If you have question, please contact me or the TAs via Slack `#assignment1-questions`
+If you have any question, please contact me or the TAs via Slack `#assignment1-questions`